 The injured marine worker is required to file a claim as quickly as possible to obtain compensation.
 Notification of the injury must be made to employers within 30 days and a claim file within a year from when the injury occurred.

 Benefits provided under an LHWCA claim include compensation for:

 - Rehabilitation and physical therapy as a part of the healing process

 - Wrongful death benefit available to surviving family members

-Much like state Worker’s Compensation programs, the LHWCA forbids injured workers to file for compensation against their employer through a negligent lawsuit.
-However, the regulations of the act allow filing a supplementary claim against any third party including equipment manufacturers and ship owners that directly or indirectly contributed to the accident with injuries.
+Much like state Worker’s Compensation programs, the LHWCA forbids injured workers to file for compensation against their employer through a negligence lawsuit.
+However, the regulations of the act allow filing a supplementary claim against any third party, including equipment manufacturers and ship owners that directly or indirectly contributed to the accident.